 Cement should be displaced in a state of turbulent flow.
 Since displacement is usually done using rig pumps, achieving turbulent flow is usually not a problem.
 In case there is difficulty in achieving turbulent flow with the existing rig mud pump, the cement should be displaced in a plug flow regime.

 DIRECTIONAL DRILLING PROGRAM

-Directional drilling has now become an essential element in oilfield development, both onshore and offshore.
+Directional drilling has now become an essential element in oilfield development, both onshore and offshore rigs.
 The application of directional drilling can be grouped into the following categories:-

 - Sidetracking Drilling